Vgarcan/CodeInstitute-proj03-v002/README.md

 - [Flask and MongoDB w/ Flask-pymongo | Project Setup (by: Code With Prince)](https://www.youtube.com/watch?v=tJxMPvzkCyo&list=PLU7aW4OZeUzwN0TsZLZUuzhc0f7OVVBcT)
 - [Flask Blueprints Make Your Apps Modular & Professional (by: NeuralNine)](https://www.youtube.com/watch?v=_LMiUOYDxzE)
 - [Learn Intersection Observer In 15 Minutes (by:Web Dev Simplified)](https://www.youtube.com/watch?v=2IbRtjez6ag&t=139s)

----

-This document serves as an initial guide for understanding the structure and goals of XemiJobs.
-It will be updated continuously as the project progresses and more details are finalized.